Independent Assurance Report on the Clariant Sustainability Reporting 2017

 - Interviewing Clariant representatives at Group level responsible for the data collection and reporting

-- Interviewing Clariant representatives in South Africa, Mexico and USA responsible for the data collection and reporting by phone
+- Interviewing Clariant representatives in Indonesia, India and Brazil responsible for the data collection and reporting by phone

-- Performing tests on a sample basis of evidence supporting the non-financial performance indicators as outlined in the scope and subject matter section concerning completeness, accuracy, adequacy and consistency
+- Performing tests on a sample basis of evidence supporting the sustainability indicators as outlined in the scope and subject matter section concerning completeness, accuracy, adequacy and consistency

 - Inspecting the relevant documentation on a sample basis

-- Reviewing and assessing the management reporting processes for non-financial performance reporting and consolidation and their related controls
+- Reviewing and assessing the management reporting processes for sustainability reporting and consolidation and their related controls

 We have not carried out any work on data other than outlined in the scope and subject matter section as defined above.
 We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our assurance conclusions.